igorrcosta/alfie/README.md

 If you use this program on your analysis, please cite the following paper:

-Costa IR, Prosdocimi F, Jennings WB (2016).
+Costa IR, Prosdocimi F, Jennings WB.
+2016.
 In silico phylogenomics using complete genomes: a case study on the evolution of hominoids.
+Genome Research.
 Manuscript in preparation.